SteliosTsop/WHA_Clustering_Classification_Visualization/README.md

 To this end, the weighted sum of the activation maps exported by the last convolution layer of the VGG16 architecture (*"block5conv3"*) for each input image is computed.
 The weights of this summation are defined by the coefficients of the eigenvector that corresponds to the first Principal Component of the PCA.
 Summing the activation maps of this layer according to the importance of the corresponding features to the dimensionality reduction aldorithms of the clustering pipeline enables the identification of the features that the algorithm is identifying and consequently bases its efficient clustering of the WHA fracture images dataset.

-Next figure presents some representative activation maps computed for different fracture images of the dataset:
+The next figure presents some representative activation maps computed for different fracture images of the dataset:

 <p align="center">
   <img src="Images/AM.jpg">
 </p>

-### Prerequisites
+## Prerequisites

 - Numpy
 - Matplotlib